ska-sa/aiokatcp/doc/server/logging.rst

 connect Python loggers to this logging mechanism.

-To use this mechanism, one should create a handler, then attach it to an existign Python logger.
+To use this mechanism, one should create a handler, then attach it to an existing Python logger.
 The simplest case is to attach it to the root logger, like so:

 .. code:: python